-Adrian Tarango, Webmaster, is a freelance web developer.
-He has over ten years experience in developing and optimizing websites and web applications.
+Adrian Tarango, Webmaster, is a web developer with over fifteen years experience in developing and optimizing websites and web applications.
 He's worked in industries ranging from accounting and document management to e-commerce and social media.

 Greg Boose, Copy Editor / Asst.
 Webmaster, is a writer with over ten years experience, covering a wide range of subjects in the entertainment, literary and health fields.

 Helpguide now provides this free support for 250,000 people a day who come from all parts of the world.
 Our policy of not accepting advertising or corporate sponsorship gives us complete editorial autonomy and the freedom to focus on the most effective sources of support for our visitors and their loved ones.

 However, we must rely on the generosity of our readers to fund the costs of maintaining this website.

 Your support can make a huge difference.
 Each $10 donation enables us to serve 1,200 readers.

 Please consider donating whatever you can afford to keep Helpguide vital, current, and free.